Lawyers, Trump and money: Ex-president spends millions in donor cash on attorneys as legal woes grow

 “First thing I thought: What a crock,” said Robert Lee, a motorcycle repairman in Boca Raton, Florida, who made a small donation after the FBI’s Mar-a-Lago search.
 “None of this ever happened to anyone who wasn’t Trump.”

-Asked about a presidential campaign that spends so much on legal expenses, Lee said, “That would be fine with me.
-I see nothing wrong with that.”
+Asked about a campaign that spends so much on legal expenses, Lee said, “That would be fine with me.”

-In addition to the New York business fraud case and the election case in Georgia, Trump is battling federal felony counts arising from the Mar-a-Lago records case in Florida and the 2020 election subversion case in Washington, D.C.
+In addition to the New York business fraud case and the Georgia election case, Trump is battling federal felony counts arising from the Mar-a-Lago records case in Florida and the 2020 election subversion case in Washington, D.C.
 In a separate New York state case, he’s accused of making hush money payments during the 2016 presidential campaign to keep a sexual relationship from becoming public.
-Trump has denied the affair and pleaded not guilty to the charges involving the payment.
+Trump has denied the affair and pleaded not guilty to charges involving the payment.

-Two of Trump’s most heavily compensated lawyers, Alina Habba and Christopher Kise, flanked the ex-president at the defendants’ table when the trial in James’ business fraud lawsuit began earlier this month.

-Habba is the managing partner of Habba Madaio & Associates in Bedminster, New Jersey.
-Her small litigation firm, which is near Trump’s eponymous golf course, has received almost $3.5 million from Save America.

-Ciara Torres-Spelliscy, a professor at Stetson University College of Law in Florida, said the risk of paying defense attorneys with contributions is that the FEC or the Justice Department may later decide that it was an illegal personal use of campaign funds.
-She doubted such a case would be brought against Trump now because doing so might slow the ongoing federal prosecutions overseen by Justice Department Special Counsel Jack Smith.

-“But after the Mar-a-Lago and January 6th cases are done, I would not be surprised to see a personal use case against Trump for using these millions in donations that are meant to go to his political campaign going instead for the personal use of keeping him out of prison,” Torres-Spelliscy said.

 The FEC declined to comment for this story, but it seems unlikely to act anytime soon.
 The agency is led by six commissioners, evenly split between Republicans and Democrats.
 Trump nominated all the GOP commissioners.
-One of the Democratic commissioners, appointed by President Joe Biden, joined with the Republicans to declare in March the personal use ban didn’t apply to leadership PACs.
+One of the Democratic commissioners joined with the Republicans to declare in March the personal use ban didn’t apply to leadership PACs.

 Saurav Ghosh, director of federal campaign finance reform at the non-profit Campaign Legal Center, criticized what he called the FEC’s “ blinkered and narrow view of the personal use prohibition.”